TOUR OVERVIEW

 | Overnight | Guesthouse in Adishi |

-Shorter in distance, bigger in views.
-The trail climbs steeply from Zhabeshi toward the Tetnuldi ski resort area — the infrastructure looks oddly industrial against the meadows, but you pass through it quickly.
-Once above the resort, the landscape opens up: wide alpine grassland, scattered wildflowers, and Mount Tetnuldi’s 4,858-meter snow-capped mass filling the northern sky.
+The distance is shorter, but the views are much more impressive.
+The trail climbs from Zhabeshi toward the Tetnuldi ski area.
+The infrastructure looks a little industrial against the meadows, but you pass it quickly.
+Above the ski area, the landscape opens up: wide alpine pastures, scattered wildflowers and the snow-covered mass of Mount Tetnuldi, 4,858 meters high, filling the northern horizon.

-The descent into the Adishi valley is the day’s highlight.
-The trail drops through mixed forest and across several streams, and then Adishi appears below — a tiny village, barely more than a handful of towers and houses, sitting in a natural amphitheater with the Adishi Glacier grinding slowly down the slope above it.
-There’s something about this village — the isolation, the scale of the mountains around it, the fact that it’s still inhabited — that gets under your skin.
+The descent into the Adishi valley is the highlight of the day.
+The trail passes through mixed forest and crosses several streams until Adishi becomes visible below: a tiny village, little more than a few towers and houses, set inside a natural amphitheater above which the Adishi Glacier slides slowly down the mountain.
+There is something special about this village: its remoteness, the scale of the surrounding mountains and the fact that it is still inhabited all stay in the memory.

-Dinner in the guesthouse.
-Early to bed.
+Dinner at the guesthouse.
+Go to sleep early.
 Tomorrow is the big day.

-Good to know: If weather permits, walk a short way above the village after dinner.
-The evening light on the glacier is something you won’t see from a photograph.
+Good to know: If the weather allows, take a short walk above the village after dinner.
+The evening light on the glacier is something no photo can truly capture.

-Day 3 — Adishi to Iprali via Chkhunderi Pass
+Day 3 — From Adishi to Iprali via Chkhunderi Pass

 | Distance | ~19 km |